India Tax Brackets FY 2026-27

 The New Regime has been the default under Section 115BAC since FY 2023-24.
 Salaried employees can switch to the Old Regime each financial year when filing their ITR.
 The choice must be made before filing the return and cannot be changed after the due date (for salaried employees without business income).

-Calculate your India tax
+Calculate your exact India tax

 Frequently asked questions